 - Safe Supplementary Heating.
 All vent-free gas appliances are equipped with an Oxygen Detection Safety-Pilot, which automatically turns off the gas supply if the oxygen level in the room approaches an unsafe level.
 With installations in more than ten million American homes since 1980 – and more than 50 million worldwide – vent-free products have compiled an excellent safety record.

 - Safe Indoor Air Quality.
-Extensive independent testing has verified that vent free gas appliances meet or exceed the nationally recognized guidelines for indoor air quality, even for sensitive populations, such as children, pregnant women, and the elderly.
-Vent-free products are tested by independent appliance testing laboratories to assure they comply with ANSI Z21.11.2, a standard established under the auspices of the American National Standards Institute.
+Extensive independent testing has verified that vent-free gas appliances meet or exceed the nationally recognized guidelines for indoor air quality, even for sensitive populations, such as children, pregnant women, and the elderly.
+Vent-free products are tested by independent appliance testing laboratories to ensure they comply with ANSI Z21.11.2, a standard established under the auspices of the American National Standards Institute.
 This standard is maintained by a committee whose members include utilities, manufacturers, government agencies, code officials, and consultants.
 The Committee has removed from the standard all language concerning sensitive populations because of vent-free products’ excellent health and safety record over the past twenty years.

 - Wide Range of Sizing.
 Vent-free appliances are available in sizes ranging from 2,000 to 40,000 Btu.
 These appliances can be controlled by the homeowner to deliver just the right level of heating comfort.